 A few simple steps will help to steer your business toward continued viability during the next generation.

+Lead By Example.
 Don’t believe that your children think as you do.
 Talk openly to your children concerning how they foresee the business succeeding into the next generation.
 If certain children do not intend to be actively involved in the business and you are concerned that their demands for adequate compensation for their interests might tie the hands of the children who are intending to lead the company, address the issue now rather than waiting until you’re gone.
 They expect you to take the bull by the horns and get festering issues out in the open.
 Don’t put off these discussions for another day.

+Decide your Succession Plan.
 After candid discussions with your children, set out a plan for the next generation, focusing on who will be managing the business, who will be employed by the business, and who has no intention of being involved.
 Figure out if insurance is needed to buy out the interests of the children who will not be involved in the business.
 Get your children to buy into the roles they will assume that are best suited for their strengths and weaknesses.
 With candid discussions, there will be less of a hidden agenda that would otherwise surface at the wrong time.

+Further Gifting Prior to 12/31/2012 May Save the Business.
 With values of many family limited partnerships or LLCs down because of our country’s economic turmoil, use the two-year window of opportunity authorized by Congress to consider gifting additional percentages of the family business to those members who have long-term desires to own or manage the business after you are gone.
 If you are concerned about equalizing the inheritance to all of your children, use non-business assets or insurance for those children who have no intention of being involved in the business.
 Use these next two years to make sure children who intend on remaining actively involved in the business will be compensated for their services and included in decision-making.
 Discuss with your accountant, financial planner and estate planning attorney your family goals and seek advice on how to best achieve them before your window of opportunity has been shut.